-Public transport comes in the following forms : buses (double decker buses such as the traditional red buses seen on the streets of London) single decker buses, trolley buses (overhead power lines) and electric buses.
-Trains also come in many guises (forms) diesel, electric, underground and over ground).
 Underground trains have different names depending on the city/country that we live in.
-In America they are referred to as subways, in London as simply the underground and other cities as Metro’s.
+In America they are referred to as subways, in London as simply the underground or the tube and other cities as metro.
+You wait for a train on a platform.

 If you have travelled in Asia you will be familiar with the very small Tuk Tuk a mix of a motor bike and small car.
 A great way to travel and sometimes the only means of transport in rural areas.

 And I am sure most of you are familiar with a bicycle, you pedal your bicycle and get from A to B easily.
 It is also a great exercise!

 Public Transport in English - Infographic

 Enjoyed this infographic?
 Here’s what you can do next: